-G. Detailed instrument definitions and categorisation
+5 Instrument definitions and categorisation

 In each risk category, OTC derivatives are in principle to be broken down into three types of plain vanilla instrument (forwards, swaps and options).
 Plain vanilla instruments are instruments traded in generally liquid markets according to more or less standardised contracts and market conventions.
-If a transaction is composed of several plain vanilla components, each part should in principle be reported separately.
+If a derivative is composed of several plain vanilla components, each part should in principle be reported separately.
 OTC foreign exchange derivatives outstanding should be defined and categorised as follows:

-1. Foreign exchange derivatives
+5.1 Foreign exchange derivatives

-Foreign exchange transactions covered in the survey are defined and categorised as follows:
+Foreign exchange derivatives covered in the survey are defined and categorised as follows:

-Outright forwards Transactions involving the exchange of two currencies at a rate agreed on the date of the contract for value or delivery (cash settlement) at some time in the future (more than two business days later).
-This category also includes forward foreign exchange agreement transactions (FXA), non-deliverable forwards and other forward contracts for differences.
+Outright forwards Derivatives involving the exchange of two currencies at a rate agreed on the date of the contract for value or delivery (cash settlement) at some time in the future (more than two business days later).
+This category also includes forward foreign exchange agreements (FXA), non- deliverable forwards and other forward contracts for differences.
 Outright forwards are generally not traded on organised exchanges, and their contractual terms are not standardised.

-Foreign exchange swaps Transactions involving the actual exchange of two currencies (principal amount only) on a specific date at a rate agreed at the time of the conclusion of the contract (the short leg), and a reverse exchange of the same two currencies at a date further in the future at a rate (generally different from the rate applied to the short leg) agreed at the time of the contract (the long leg).
+Foreign exchange swaps Derivatives involving the actual exchange of two currencies (principal amount only) on a specific date at a rate agreed at the time of the conclusion of the contract (the short leg), and a reverse exchange of the same two currencies at a date further in the future at a rate (generally different from the rate applied to the short leg) agreed at the time of the contract (the long leg).
 FX swaps include "spot/forward swaps" and "forward/forward swaps" but also short-term swaps such as "overnight swaps", "spot next swaps" and other "tomorrow/next day" transactions.
 In the amounts outstanding part of the survey, the unsettled forward legs of any FX swaps should be reported separately.
 The unsettled spot leg (settlement <= 2 business. days) should not be reported.
 If the settlement of the short leg is due more than two business days later, the transaction should be regarded as a forward/forward swap and each unsettled leg should be reported separately.
-In/out swaps between CLS members should be excluded.5 Currency swaps Contracts which commit two counterparties to exchange streams of interest payments in different currencies for an agreed period of time and/or to exchange principal amounts in different currencies at a pre-agreed exchange rate at maturity.
+In/out swaps between CLS members should be excluded.9 Currency swaps Contracts which commit two counterparties to exchange streams of interest payments in different currencies for an agreed period of time and/or to exchange principal amounts in different currencies at a pre-agreed exchange rate at maturity.
 OTC options Option contracts that confer the right to buy or sell a currency with another currency at a specified exchange rate during a specified period.
 This category also includes exotic foreign exchange options such as average rate options and barrier options.
-OTC options include: • Currency swaption: OTC option to enter into a currency swap contract.
+OTC options include: Currency swaption: OTC option to enter into a currency swap contract.
 Currency warrant: long-dated (over one year) OTC currency option.
 Each portion of an option strategy should be reported separately (eg a straddle, a strangle or a butterfly).
 Other products "Other" derivative products are instruments where decomposition into individual plain vanilla instruments such as forwards, swaps or options is impractical or impossible.
 Examples of "other" products are swaps with underlying notional principal in one currency and fixed or floating interest rate payments based on interest rates in currencies other than the notional (differential swaps or diff swaps).
-Table 3
+Table 4

 Foreign exchange OTC derivatives are in principle to be broken down into three types of plain vanilla instrument (forwards, swaps and options).
 Plain vanilla instruments are instruments traded in generally liquid markets according to more or less standardised contracts and market conventions.
-If a transaction is composed of several plain vanilla components, each part should in principle be reported separately.